 - Preparing reports

 - Personal tasks like booking hotels and restaurants

 - Simple digital marketing tasks

-Some business owners who hire a virtual assistant can be confused about what precisely a VA is.
-Often, VA/Client relationships turn bad because of misconceptions about what exactly a VA does for a client and how they do it.
+Some business owners who hire a virtual assistant can be confused about what a VA is.
+Often, VA/Client relationships turn sour because of misconceptions about what a VA does for a client and how they do it.

 What a VA is…